Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum: SGD and Diffusion

 \subsection{Prerequisites for SGD Diffusion}

-We first introduce the diffusion theoretical framework.
-The SGD diffusion theory for escaping minima has been proposed by \citet{xie2020diffusion}.
+We first review the SGD diffusion theory for escaping minima proposed by \citet{xie2020diffusion}.
 We denote the model parameters as $\theta$, the learning rate as $\eta$, the batch size as $B$, and the loss function over one minibatch and the whole training dataset as $\hat{L}(\theta)$ and $L(\theta)$, respectively.
-We may write the stochastic differential equation that approximates SGD dynamics \citep{mandt2017stochastic,li2019stochastic} as
+A typical optimization problem can be formulated as $\min_{\theta} L(\theta) $.
+We may write the stochastic differential equation/Langevin Equation that approximates SGD dynamics \citep{mandt2017stochastic,li2019stochastic} as

-where $d W_{t} \sim \mathcal{N}(0,Idt)$ and $C(\theta)$ is the gradient noise covariance matrix.
-The gradient noise is defined through the gradient difference of one minibatch and the whole training dataset, $\xi = \nabla \hat{L}(\theta) - \nabla L(\theta) $.
-The associated Fokker-Planck equation can be written as { } where $\nabla \cdot$ is the divergence operator.
-We note that the time in the continuous-time dynamics is equal to the product of the number of iterations $T$ and the learning rate $\eta$: $t = \eta T$.
+where $d W_{t} \sim \mathcal{N}(0,Idt)$, $I$ is the identity matrix, and $C(\theta)$ is the gradient noise covariance matrix.
+The gradient noise is defined through the difference of the stochastic gradient over one minibatch and the true gradient over the whole training dataset, $\xi = \nabla \hat{L}(\theta) - \nabla L(\theta) $.
+It is well known that the Fokker-Planck Equation describes the probability density governed by Langevin Equation \citep{risken1996fokker,sato2014approximation}.
+The Fokker-Planck Equation is { } where $\nabla \cdot$ is the divergence operator and $D(\theta)= \frac{\eta C(\theta)}{2}$ is the diffusion matrix \citep{xie2020diffusion}.
+We note that the dynamical time $t$ is equal to the product of the number of iterations $T$ and the learning rate $\eta$: $t = \eta T$.

-In the following analysis, we make an assumption on the second order Taylor approximation near critical points.
-We use $H(\theta)$ to denote the Hessian of the loss function at $\theta$. \begin{assumption} The loss function around the critical point $c$ can be approximately written as